Advanced Micro Devices Inc (AMD)

 Additional liquidity measure

-The cash conversion cycle of Advanced Micro Devices Inc has shown fluctuations over the past several quarters.
-The company's cash conversion cycle measures the time it takes to convert its investments in inventory and accounts receivable into cash inflows from sales.
-A shorter cash conversion cycle indicates a more efficient use of assets and working capital.
+The cash conversion cycle of Advanced Micro Devices Inc has experienced fluctuations over the periods reported, ranging from a low of 34.30 days to a high of 170.72 days.
+The cash conversion cycle represents the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales.